 The Bottom Line

 At the end of the day, spending money on things that make you feel good will contribute to your overall wellness, regardless of spending trends.
+In other words, money you spend on activities that benefit your wellness is money well spent.
 And as we all know, now: You really can’t put a price on wellness.